getanteon/anteon/README.md

 ## Test Data Set
 Ddosify enables you to load test data from **csv** files.
 Later, in your scenario, you can inject variables that you tagged.

+We are using this [csv data](https://github.com/ddosify/ddosify/tree/master/config/config_testdata/test.csv) in below config.

 ```json
 // config_data_csv.json